postcss/autoprefixer/README.md

 autoprefixer("last 1 version", "> 1%", "Explorer 7").process(css).css;
 ```

-* `last 2 versions` targets the last versions for each browser, like Google's [“last 2 versions” strategy](http://support.google.com/a/bin/answer.py?answer=33864).
+* `last 2 versions` targets the last versions for each browser, see [Google's version support](http://support.google.com/a/bin/answer.py?answer=33864).
-* `last 2 Chrome versions` targets the last versions of a specific browser, in this example "Google Chrome"
+* `last 2 Chrome versions` targets the last versions of a specific browser.
 * `> 5%` declares browser versions selected by global usage statistics.
 * `Firefox > 20` targets versions of Firefox newer than 20.
 * `Firefox >= 20` targets versions of Firefox newer than or equal to 20.